Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 3. Insert the following `tags`:

-- For Linux (with Linux Containers), set the "os" property to "Linux":
+- For Linux, set the "os" property to "Linux":

 ```json
 ...